antonjim-te/thousandeyes-splunk-integrations-workshop/docs/getting_started/create_thousandeyes_test.md

 We are going to create a `Page Load` test that validates the availability of `www.google.com`.

-Choose one of the following methods to create your test:

 === "API Method"

     Use the ThousandEyes API through Postman to create the test programmatically.